What are the best financial software programs, banking and investment accounts, products, and services?

 - Free checking accounts.

 This is where we are a bit fractured.
 My wife and I currently have our investments spread over multiple accounts with several companies.
-A few months ago I consolidated one of my 401K accounts by doing a 401K rollover.
-That account is now a Rollover IRA housed at Vanguard.
+I have previously worked on consolidating our financial accounts to reduce overhead and simplify the management.

 Other Investment Options/Resources